canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week4.sec1.11.to.1.12.md

 | 2.    |  101          |  011              | 110*      |
 | 3.    |  110          |  011              | 101*      |

+We cannot detect any error pattern.
+Because at least one of these sums in *C*.

 For 001;

 | Order | Codewords *v* | Error Pattern *u* | *v* + *u* |